Stepparent adoption family

-To adopt a stepchild in Florida, the stepparent must (1) obtain any necessary consents, (2) file an adoption petition with required documents in the appropriate county, (3) attend a final court hearing, and (4) receive an amended birth certificate.
+To adopt a stepchild in Florida, the stepparent must (1) get any required consents, (2) file the adoption petition and accompanying documents in the appropriate county, (3) attend a final court hearing, and (4) finally obtain an amended birth certificate.

 Requirements for Stepparent Adoption

-Filing the petition starts the process.
+The first step is filing the petition.
 Then the absent parent has a chance to oppose the adoption.
-If the absent parent does not contest the adoption or if the absent parent has consented, then the court will finalize the adoption and issue the child a new birth certificate showing the child’s new name and parents.
+If the absent parent does not contest the adoption, if the absent parent has consented, or if the absent parent’s rights are waived, then the court will finalize the adoption.
+After finalization, the state will issue the child a new birth certificate showing the child’s new name and parents.

 The rights of the absent parent do not need to be terminated prior to the adoption.
 If warranted, the court will terminate the absent parent’s parental rights through the final judgment of stepparent adoption.